 Entering the Online Learning Industry

 The online learning industry is booming.
 Nearly everyone can create an online course with the right resources and tools.
-Navigating through the online learning landscape can be complicated and confusing.
+Navigating the online learning landscape can be complicated and confusing.
 Many ask themselves what the difference is between eLearning and an LMS or learning management system.
 We’ll explore those differences and how each can benefit your online learning experience.

 What is an eLearning Platform?